pypsa-meets-earth/pypsa-earth/doc/data_sources.md

  from other data) or `tutorial` (shortened versions of original datasets intended to be used for testing).
 - `tags`: Space-separated tags like `latest`, `supported` or `deprecated`.
+- `region`: An optional comma-separated list of ISO two-letter code, or non-standard name for the regions represented in the dataset
+- `year`: An optional integer e.g. `2023` for the year of data represented in the dataset
 - `added`: The date when this entry was added to the registry.
 - `note`: Optional notes about the dataset or version.
 - `url`: The download URL for the data.